 Business requirements eventually dictate the needed CRM configurations and customizations.

-When it comes to prioritizing requirements, there’s an important factor to consider.
-That is the cost versus the benefit of developing CRM functionality to address each requirement.
 There might be an important business requirement that would be relatively easy to configure in a new CRM system.
-There might be a less important requirement that would be expensive to customize in a new CRM system.
+There might be a less essential requirement that would be expensive to customize in a new CRM system.
 The latter should be assigned a lower priority level.

 Someone with a CRM background usually has a sense of the relative levels of effort for developing various types of functionality.
 That person may also have resources from whom to get high-level time estimates.